JuanSoriaE/WFC-Terrain-Generator-v2/README.md

     ```
 5. You can modify all the parameters from the `main.py` file.

-## EXAMPLES WITH CUSTOM PARAMETERS
+## Examples with Custom Parameters

 All the images below uses the same `COLORS`.
 | Averaging colors Image | 3D View (Generated with GREY-SCALE Topographic Map image) | Non-default Parameters |